IBM/movie_ticket_booking_application_using_crunchydb/README.md

-# Build a movie ticket reservation application using Crunchy Data PostgreSQL on Red Hat Marketplace
+# Build a movie ticket reservation system

 In this code pattern, you will build a movie ticket reservation application using Crunchy Data PostgreSQL on Red Hat Marketplace.